moorepants/application-materials/2018/ucd-mae/research-statement.rst

 commercially relevant project support.

-Given the opportunity, I have the skills, network, and vision to succeed as a professor of prosthetics and assistive robotics at the University of California, Davis.
+Given the opportunity, I have the skills, network, and vision to succeed as a professor of mechanical and aerospace engineering at the University of California, Davis.

 ..
 [1] Division of Civil, Mechanical and Manufacturing Innovation, Division of